React JSX

 and >

-).
-This makes perfect sense because all UI libraries/frameworks, at the end of the day, create HTML elements.
-So why not use an HTML-like syntax if our code is to be used to create HTML elements anyway.
+This makes really good sense because all UI libraries/frameworks, at the end of the day, create HTML elements, so why not use an HTML-like syntax for the UI if our code is to be used to create HTML elements anyway.

 React comes with a handful of predefined elements which are its abstractions over HTML DOM elements.
 And in JSX, they are represented just like they'd be in normal HTML source code.